Welcome to PokeBeach’s February 2019 PTCGO Tournament!

 - What time zone do you live in?
 (If you don’t know what time zone you live in, use a World Clock to find out.)

-- If allowed to play, do you promise to make at least three non-tournament forum posts before 12 AM PST on 2/21/18?
-(We want to see you around the community!)
+- If allowed to play, do you promise to make at least three non-tournament posts on our forums before March?
+(We want to see you around our community outside of these tournaments!)
+All posts must be detailed and thoughtful; quick or shallow posts will be deleted.

 Thank you, and don’t forget to shop at TCGplayer.com for the best prices on Pokemon cards!